Hurricane Joan–Miriam: Nicaragua

 Most of the destruction was in Nicaragua.
-Throughout the country, 148 people perished, 184 were badly hurt, and 100 were unaccounted for.
+Throughout the country where it caused catastrophic economic damage, 148 people perished, 184 were badly hurt, and 100 were unaccounted for.
 Roughly 23,300 homes were destroyed, with 6,000 being damaged.
 Many settlements on the Atlantic coast of the country were completely destroyed.
 The national electric company had 620 mi of downed power lines, at the cost of 2.5 million USD (1988 dollars).
 A port being constructed with Bulgarian help at El Bluff was severely damaged.
 On a brighter note, public health measures managed to keep the death toll lower than it could have been.

 Bluefields was hit with extreme impact.
 Almost all of the 7,500 structures in the city were demolished or had their roofs blown off.
 The majority of the main buildings in the city were destroyed.
 The hurricane also wreaked havoc on agriculture in the country.
 Around 15,700 head of cattle, 20,000 pigs, and 456,000 chickens were killed.
 The hurricane caused severe disruption in most of Nicaragua's remaining rain forests in the areas it hit, and also stripped trees of leaves.
 In the southeast rain forests, Joan toppled or snapped 80 percent of the trees and completely destroyed 500000 ha of canopy.
 Hurricane Joan caused transportation difficulties in the country.
 Floodwaters destroyed 30 bridges and seriously damaged 36 others.
 Roads totaling 404 mi in length were washed away.

 In an unfortunate coincidence, Hurricane Joan hit shortly after an armed conflict in the region had started to cool off.
 The hurricane destroyed much of the infrastructure in Nicaragua, contributing to a recession that was already underway.
 The losses to cash crops severely reduced exports to under 200 million dollars (1988 USD).
 These factors combined to aggravate a recession and deepen the economic crisis.
 Government spending to rebuild infrastructure negated recently introduced anti-inflation measures.
 Hurricane Joan was a partial cause of Nicaraguans being, on average, worse-off than they were in the 1970s.
 In all, the storm left at least 250,000 people homeless.
 Total damages in the country amounted to $751.1 million.
 Joan was the first major hurricane to strike Nicaragua since Edith in 1971.